rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

-Protocols at the link layer are responsible for direct communication between two entities over the same link, for example, a protocol responsible communication between a laptop and a WiFi-router established the used frequency, as well as how bits are transferred over that frequency.
-On the other extreme protocols in application layer establish common language between two applications sharing information, for example, HTTP protocol describes how a web browser should retrieve information from a web server.
+Protocols at the link layer are responsible for direct communication between two entities over the same link, for example, a protocol responsible communication between a laptop and a WiFi-router establishes the frequency, as well as how bits are transferred over that frequency.
+On the other extreme, the protocols in the application layer establish common language between two applications sharing information, for example, the HTTP protocol describes how a web browser should request information from a web server.

 Note that the upper layers do not care how the lower layers are implemented as long as certain services are provided by the lower layers: HTTP does not care